 It's 100% free to sign up!
 All members can try to solve all of the technical problems, as well as access existing problems and lessons which are being developed.

 For unlimited access to the full course, please click here to enroll in the complete AlgoDaily curriculum.
-We charge a one-time payment of $79 for one year of access, or $15/month for a monthly subscription.
+We charge a one-time payment of $79 for one year of access.

 AlgoDaily is designed for:

 The lead instructor and founder, Jake, is an engineer with a decade of experience, interviewing and being interviewed, at several top software companies and financial firms.
 The rest of the team consists of programmers with backgrounds in career coaching, design, and technical writing.

 When we made AlgoDaily guides and solutions free, we found that users were completing less problems.
 Paying for the material is an intrinsic motivator to ensure that you actually put in the hours to learn to interview well.
 It helps to have skin in the game.
 Additionally, we want to maintain a high standard for AlgoDaily content-- which means hiring world-class talent to produce the lessons, walkthroughs, and visuals.

 Getting a software engineering job goes beyond just interviewing well.
 To even get the interview, you need to ensure your resume's solid, you have a referral in, and you can make a good impression.
 Not all of this is intuitive, so we ensure that those lessons are also included.